About Reach Planner

 How it works

-- On-target reach: The number of people within your campaign's defined target audience that your plan is expected to reach.
+- On-target reach: The number of people within your campaign's defined target audience whom your plan is expected to reach.

 - On-target percentage reach: The percentage of your campaign's defined target audience that your plan is expected to reach.